Custom built RV that looks like an airplane fuselage parked in the Arizona desert.

 Another consideration is that you may have less refrigerator space, so buying in bulk may be reduced for perishables.
 I currently have an e-cooler and it only refrigerates or freezes.

-The costs for utilities and internet in RV living can add up, depending on your setup and usage.
+The costs for utilities and internet in RV living can add up quickly.
 Propane, used for heating and cooking, typically runs between $10 and $150 per month.
-In the summer, I might pay $10 a month for cooking.
-In the winter, those costs can rise sharply depending on whether you heat with it or not.
+In the summer, I might only spend $10.
+In the winter, costs rise sharply if you aren’t in a “winter-ready” rig.

 Internet access, essential for many RVers working online, ranges from $45 to $165 monthly, depending on whether you rely on a mobile hotspot or satellite service.

-On a side note, if you purchase a Starlink directly from the company through my link, we’ll both get a free month of service.
-They have multiple plans ranging from 10GB to unlimited.
-It must be bought from Starlink directly, not Home Depot or Best Buy.
+Starlink for RVs has become the gold standard for connectivity.
+Plans range from $120 to $150+ monthly.
+Pro-tip: If you purchase a Starlink directly from the company through my link, we both get a free month of service.
+Note that it must be bought from Starlink directly—not Home Depot or Best Buy—to qualify for the credit.

 Electricity, when not included in campground fees, can cost anywhere from $50 to $200 per month, varying with usage and location.
 These expenses depend heavily on your travel style and how much you prioritize comfort and connectivity.
-If you stay off-grid like me, electricity costs are zero, but I have solar power, which had an initial setup cost.
+If you stay off-grid like me, your electricity costs are essentially zero after the initial investment in a boondocking solar setup.

 Some other considerations may be trash, water, and sewage dumps — which can range from $7-$20 per dump or even as much as $7 per trash bag.
 It depends on the place.
 I’ve been in places where I could get free water and places where I’ve had to pay for all of my water — bathing, cooking, cleaning, and drinking.